1. Object of the Agreement

 4.8 The Customer is obligated to check (i) its own data and information as well as (ii) automatically transmitted data via the Customer’s interfaces for viruses or other harmful components before transferring them to the Data Server and to use state-of-the-art virus protection programs for this purpose.

 4.9 The Customer receives the necessary access data consisting of user name and password from the Provider in order to enable it to access and use the Software.
 User name and password may only be communicated by the Customer to the users authorised by it and are otherwise to be kept secret and not made accessible to third parties.
-The access data must be changed.
+The access data must be changed in accordance with the provisions of Annex ./1.

 5. Rights of the Customer